frequency-chain/frequency/designdocs/user-handles.md

 The goal of this proposal is to enable users to create unique handles on the Frequency blockchain using a registry, making it more accessible for users to engage with the network.

+## Assumptions

+* ```MessageSourceAccount``` exists for a user to create a handle.
+* It is optional for a user to create a handle.
+* Handles are unique and has a 1:1 mapping with ```MessageSourceAccount```.
+* Governance will define the range of suffixes allowed for a given handle.
+* Governance will define the time period a handle must be retired before it can be reused.

 ## Requirements

 The high level requirements for user handles are: